bedita/docker-image/README.md

  - The BEdita [Bootstrap frontend](https://github.com/bedita/bootstrap) already installed and available, ready to be used as a REST API frontend (see `GET /api/v1` for available endpoints).

 ## Getting started

+Before getting started, you should obviously ensure you have a recent version of [Docker](https://www.docker.com/) installed on your machine.

 ### The easy way